 Say hello to Nicola on twitter at @Ms_NicolaMarie and @mybookburrow.

 My name is Helen Tomazin and I am the Library Technician at Good Shepherd Catholic School Lockridge.
-I have been at this school for 18 years.
-Firstly as a Teacher Assistant ,then Library Officer and now Library Technician since 2012.
-I am the secretary for the WA School Library Association (WASLA) and a member of ALIA Children's Youth Service.
-My favourite Author is Morris Gleitzman (Australian Children's Laureate) and I love his "Once" Series and Felix.
-I have a passion for Children's Literature and Reading.
-My second passion is cooking and watching Masterchef, I am always looking out for different desserts to make and sharing recipes.
+I have been at this school for over 20 years, firstly as a Teacher Assistant, then Library Officer and now Library Technician since 2012.
+I am the Treasurer for WASLA (WA School Library Association) and I love all aspects of working in a school library.
+The students are the best and therefore I have a passion for Children's Literature and Reading.
+One of my favourite Authors is Gavin McCormack who has written some beautiful Picture books on Kindness, Friendship, Empathy and Inclusion.
+I especially love the way he writes books as he always includes a moral message.
+My second passion is cooking, I am always looking out for different desserts to make and I love sharing recipes.

 Mylee has been associated with ALIA CYS since her first professional role as a children’s librarian.
 These days she works with all of the public libraries in NSW as part of the Public Library Services team at the State Library of NSW.
 Follow her on Twitter: @myleejoseph or track her down on LinkedIn: https://au.linkedin.com/in/mylee-joseph-7741a44